alexarje/Kinectofon/readme.md

 ## What can it do? ##

 The Kinectofon is an instrument for creating sound from a Kinect sensor device.
 It is based on turning images into [motiongrams](http://en.wikipedia.org/wiki/Motiongram), which are again turned into sound based on an "inverse-FFT-process".
+See my [NIME 2013 paper](http://www.arj.no/wp-content/2013/05/Jensenius_2013c.pdf) for details.

 ## Usage ##